 - your viewpoints;

 - the date of the application and your signature.

 Contact details Arbitration Committee

 Or you can send your application by email to firstname.lastname@example.org.

 Appointing members of the Arbitration Committee

 The Executive Board appoints:

 - the members and substitute members of the Committee on the recommendation of the employer’s side and the delegation of employees’ organisations;

 - appoints the chair of the Committee on the joint recommendation of the Committee members.

-The Arbitration Committee is assisted by a secretary/member and a paralegal of the Legal Affairs department.
+The Arbitration Committee is assisted by a official secretary of the Legal Affairs department.